NGU Athlete Daniel Burchette Nominated for 2019 Give Back Team

 The team ended each day by playing basketball games against a Filipino team at courts located in the middle of the city.
 Every night 3,000 to 5,000 people watched the games.
 During halftime, the team set aside the basketball and shared the story of Christ with the crowd.

 “One thing I learned in the Philippines is that they absolutely love basketball and they love Americans, so when you combine the two, you create an amazing platform to try and leave lasting impacts on thousands of people at once,” said Burchette.

 In addition to visiting several schools, the team also had the opportunity to speak at police headquarters.
 At one point during the trip, a city invited the team to ride in the back of a truck for a town parade.

 After traveling throughout the Philippines, the team flew to Incheon, South Korea where they continued to speak in schools and host basketball camps.

 “I am so thankful I had this opportunity to shine a little light on them, give out gifts and just spread love with them.
 Getting to meet and speak with thousands of people of another culture was life-changing for me,” said Burchette.

 During Burchette’s two-week trip overseas, an estimated 15,000 people decided to follow Christ.

-For more information about the NABC’s Give Back Team, visit nabc.com/NABC_Give_Back_Team/index.
+For more information about the NABC’s Give Back Team, visit the NABC website.